ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 If the AS receives an error response from the RS, the AS replies to C with a succesful access token response, which includes the "access_token" parameter specifying the issued access token and includes the "token_upload" parameter encoding the value 1 (see {{sec-token_upload}}).

-The successful processing of the POST request to the authz-info endpoint from the AS is defined in {{sec-as-token-upload}}.
+The processing of the POST request to the authz-info endpoint from the AS is further described in {{sec-as-token-upload}}.

 # Updated "ace_profile" Parameter # {#sec-updated-ace-profile-parameter}